 Chamomile – either in capsule form or as a tea, helps reduce stress so that you can fall asleep, and it lowers inflammation.
 I like to make a pint jar of chamomile tea each day and put it by my bedside.
 I have a cup of it at bedtime with my supplements, and then it is ready to drink if I wake up during the night.

-Melatonin – Melatonin is a hormone that regulates your sleep cycle and is helpful for falling asleep and staying asleep.
+Melatonin – Melatonin is a hormone that regulates your sleep cycle and helps you fall asleep and stay asleep.
 I like this brand.

 DIM – Estrogen stimulates your mast cells to release histamine and, excess estrogen is implicated in insomnia.
 If you know you have estrogen dominance then DIM can help you metabolize estrogen during the night when it is likely to wake you up.